 Sea Level Rise in the Gulf of Mexico: Awareness and Action Tools for the Climate Outreach Community of Practice

-The four Gulf of Mexico Sea Grant Programs and the National Oceanic and Atmospheric Administration's (NOAA) Gulf of Mexico Regional Collaboration Team are coordinating the creation of a Community of Practice of extension, outreach, and education professionals around climate change issues.
+In 2010, the four Gulf of Mexico Sea Grant Programs and the National Oceanic and Atmospheric Administration’s (NOAA) Gulf of Mexico Regional Collaboration Team created a Community of Practice of extension, outreach, and education professionals around climate change issues.
 The project team hosted a workshop in April 2010 to discuss existing attitudes and knowledge on sea level rise, identify needed information and resources to support sea level rise adaptation, and create a regional approach to climate change outreach and education.
+Since then, the Community of Practice has hosted annual meetings to discuss how coastal communities can best prepare for and respond to sea level rise, precipitation changes, and other climate-related issues, and provides resources to support collaborative adaptation efforts in the region.

 Background